Finishing school can create more questions than answers about your future, for example:

 “How do I know what university or vocational education and training (VET) provider to go to?”

 Tips for working out your next steps after school

-- Take some time to reflect on what you want out of a job and what activities you enjoy doing.
-This could help you understand what types of job that might suit you.
+Take some time to reflect on what you want out of a job and what activities you enjoy doing.
+This could help you understand what type of job might suit you.

-- Talk to your career adviser, parents, teachers or even someone from industries you are interested in.
+Talk to your career adviser, parents, teachers or even someone from an industry that you are interested in.
 They can help you navigate the many different pathways which could lead to your chosen career.

 By investing a little effort researching the type of job or industry you might like to go into, and the pathway options you have, you can go from: